GRIDSERVE Sustainable Energy Ltd – national electric vehicle (EV) charging network powered by renewable energy

 To power its EV charging facilities, GRIDSERVE has built and operates some of the most technically sophisticated solar and energy storage projects in the UK.

-It recently acquired the Electric Highway, the UK’s first EV charging network - and it has access to funding from Hitachi Capital (also a shareholder) and TPG’s RISE fund.
+It recently acquired the Electric Highway, the UK’s first EV charging network.
+It also has access to funding from Hitachi Capital (also a shareholder) and TPG’s RISE fund as well as a recent £200m investment from Infracapital (the infrastructure equity investment arm of M&G Plc).

 Local and national government support